mattscripted/til/frontend/react-hooks-vs-utils.md

 });
 ```

 If you don't need access to React features, and don't expect to need access to React features, then use a utility function.
-Doing so will allow your shared logic to be used anywhere.
+This way, you can reuse your logic anywhere.